 Plug these three values into an Income approach calculator to determine Reasonable Compensation using the Independent Investors test.

 Of the three methods discussed the Income approach is the only method that does not rely on comparability data but instead draws a conclusion for what Reasonable Compensation should be based on the financial performance of the business.
 This approach generally works best for outliers.

-Outliers are business owners whose achievements are so great that they deserve compensation above that of their peers (sometimes referred to as a superior/key employee), or perform a unique occupation, skill or duty where no comparability data exists.
+Outliers are business owners whose achievements are so great that they deserve compensation above that of their peers (sometimes referred to as a superior/key employee), or perform a unique occupation, skill, or duty where no comparability data exists.
 In these cases, the Income approach would be an appropriate choice.

-Now that we have an approach for different size SMB’s and owner profiles we will explore (in next month’s article) the three key areas in every accounting practice where Reasonable Compensation plays a fundamental role with you SMB clients: Planning, Compliance, and Normalization
+Now that we have an approach for different size SMB’s and owner profiles we will explore (in next month’s article) the three key areas in every accounting practice where Reasonable Compensation plays a fundamental role with your SMB clients: Planning, Compliance, and Normalization